pwnage101/cable_holder/README.rst

-This is a CAD model for a chain holder for 1x drivetrains.
+This is a CAD model for a chain keeper for 1x drivetrains.
 The stl meshes are included for your convenience, but the source file is provided if you need to make any modifications (e.g. to change the seatpost diameter, number of chainring teeth, etc.).
 It is nearly fully parametric, and that will improve